 Osseous Surgery: Evicting Bacteria One Neighborhood at a Time

 Sometimes, when people have been neglecting their teeth and haven’t kept up the three to four month maintenance schedule, we’ll see pockets pop up throughout the mouth and when we look a CT Scan of the mouth, we see highly uneven bone levels.
 In these cases, pockets are developing deep and fast because the bone loss creates space for extra bacteria.
 Removing the bacteria requires leveling the bone so that the gums attach evenly to the teeth.
 This surgery is similar to pocket reduction, but on a larger scale.
 The gums have to be opened, everything has to be cleaned and then the bone is recontoured, sometimes with the help of grafting.

 Gum Grafting: Replacing Lost Gums

 If you read our missing teeth pages or watched our video implant seminar, then you may have already heard us say that “Gums follow bone.”
-What this means for patients with periodontal disease is that as the disease dissolves bone, the gums “dissolve” away as well, eventually leaving tooth roots visible.
+What this means for patients with gum disease (periodontal disease) is that as the disease dissolves bone, the gums “dissolve” away as well, eventually leaving tooth roots visible.
 Exposed tooth roots are a problem, both because they are more susceptible to infection and cavities, but also because they are painfully temperature sensitive and unattractive.
 So whether you’re hoping to replace your lost gums because you think it looks bad or because you can’t stand the zinging shock every time you drink a cold coke or a cup of coffee, a gum graft is going to be your go-to solution.
-Like other perio surgeries, it’s always necessary to remove and treat infection first and to build up bone as necessary.
+Like other periodontal surgery services, (perio surgeries) it’s always necessary to remove and treat infection first and to build up bone as necessary.
 After laying a firm foundation, a gum graft is completed, typically using a small amount of tissue from the roof of your mouth.